 The attorneys at the Brannon Law Firm handle medical malpractice cases, including those involving medication or drug errors.
 Medication or drug errors made by medical professionals can serve as a basis to bring claims for medical malpractice and medical negligence.
 If you have experienced a medication or drug error and have been injured it is in your benefit to seek out more information.
 Information on what medication or drug errors are and what it might mean for you can be found below.
-Additionally, the medical malpractice attorneys at the Brannon Law Firm invite you to contact us, either at 937-228-2306 or 1-800-VERDICT for a free consultation to see if you may have a claim for a medication or drug error.
+Additionally, the Dayton medication error attorneys at the Brannon Law Firm invite you to contact us, either at 937-228-2306 or 1-800-VERDICT for a free consultation to see if you may have a claim for a medication or drug error.

 What are Medication or Drug Errors?

 In today’s medical world, it is not uncommon for individuals to depend on various medications and/or drugs to assist in their everyday life, battle diseases or conditions, or even keep them alive.
 However, this reliance can be a serious problem when there is a medication or drug error.
 When a medication or drug error occurs it can cause serious injury, illness, and even death.
 Medication and/or drug errors may occur for a variety of different reasons.